Coca-Cola Great Britain is bringing a fresh and personal twist to its Christmas campaign for 2015, as the much loved

 The digital greetings card will allow people to send a personalised video message to family and friends.
 Consumers will be able to visit www.cokezone.com/uk/en/coca-cola/make-a-wish to create and send a Christmas wish to a loved one by truck, elf, bottle or magic.

-The e-commerce platform www.mycoca-cola.com will encourage gifting with Coca-Cola’s Limited edition Christmas glass bottle, a bottle with a label that transfers into a Christmas bow.
+The e-commerce platform www.mycoca-cola.com will encourage gifting with a limited edition Christmas

 The wider multi-channel Christmas campaign includes OOH and a nod to the successful Share a Coke campaign with special Share a Coke with Santa’s reindeers 500ml bottles.